 Hardware stores are a nice step above your general home and garden retail store.
 There are plenty of them conveniently located in any town or city, but they’re a tad more specialized than your everyday Home Depot mechanic, who is responsible for basic fixes on a wide range of equipment.

-If you are looking for a place that is a little more machine-focused than a home and garden store, but you don’t think you need a fully-fledged specialist, we recommend taking your lawn mower to one of the more established hardware stores near you.
+If you are looking for a place that is a little more machine-focused than a home and garden store but doesn’t think you need a fully-fledged specialist, we recommend taking your lawn mower to one of the more established hardware stores near you.

 4. Large Home and Garden Retail Stores